Facebook Pixel Code

 FINALS CASH AWARDS (Competitive-Level Only)

 Please note: All cash prizes and gift certificates are mailed to the Studio Director or Teacher after the competition.
-No cash awards are given in the Performance and Advanced Level.
+No cash awards are given in the Shine, Performance, and Advanced Level.

 TOP SOLO